PavanRangani/docs/docs/prd/tasks/task-instance.md

         - When user removes the template for the one-time tasks, system will reset the due date of the task and set the max due date of the sub-tasks and field will be disabled.
       - When user change the due date, system won't update the due date of the manually added sub-tasks.
 - RACI
-  - `RACI Roles` and `+` button both are disabled field until the `Family` is selected.
+  - `RACI Roles` and `+` button both are disabled field until the `Entity` is selected.
 On hover, shows tooltip message.
+[See this](https://drive.google.com/file/d/1PiyognACAXBey66w5-DZjlLOpiG5GK1W/view?usp=sharing)
   - For `Trade log` tasks, Responsible roles will be pre filled with the `Investment Associte` of the selected family and allows to change it.
   - `+` button is disable once the user adds one record in the `Accountable` role
   - In each role, a certain definition message appears to identify the purpose of the role.